jacebenson/cedar/docs/versioned_docs/version-2.0/router.md

 )
 ```

-This means that the `NotFoundPage` can use Redwood features like Cells or auth to construct navigation options or detailed header and footer content to help your users find their way back to the main application.
+This means that the `NotFoundPage` can use Cedar features like Cells or auth to construct navigation options or detailed header and footer content to help your users find their way back to the main application.